Aetna’s Privacy Statement

 - Tracking pixels or beacons.
 These techniques use electronic files to track your navigation of our Applications, your completion of transactions and other browsing behavior.

 - IP Address: When you subscribe to an Internet Service Provider (ISP), your computing device is assigned an IP Address.
 We may track and store this address to help us manage security, monitor usage volume and patterns, and to customize experience and content when you use our Applications.

 How Do We Protect Your Information?

 The security, integrity, and confidentiality of your information are extremely important to us.
 We have implemented technical, administrative and physical security measures that are designed to protect your information from unauthorized access, disclosure, use and modification.
 We regularly review our security practices to consider appropriate new technology and methods.
 We also periodically subject our Applications to simulated intrusion tests and have developed comprehensive disaster recovery plans.
 However, please be aware that despite our best efforts, no security measures are perfect or impenetrable.

 Aetna does not serve third-party advertising on its Applications.
 However, we do engage online advertising service providers to serve ads on other sites, based on web pages you may have visited or your search engine activity.
-See our Interest-Based Ads Policy for more information and to opt out of interest-based advertisements.
+For more information or to opt out of interest-based ads, please review our interest-based ads policy.
 Currently, our Applications do not respond to “Do Not Track” signals from browsers.